ultralytics/ultralytics/docs/en/help/minimum_reproducible_example.md

 ## 5. Format Your Code Properly

-When submitting an MRE, format your code properly using code blocks in the issue description.
+Format your code properly using code blocks in the issue description.
 This makes it easier for others to read and understand your code.
 In GitHub, you can create a code block by wrapping your code with triple backticks (\```) and specifying the language:

 ````bash
 ```python